GraffixGames/infinite-tic-tac-toe/README.md

 ## Usage

-build with `cargo build --release`
+build with `cargo build --release` or download from the Releases tab

 to launch the game, type: `tic-tac-toe [<depth>]` into your terminal.